THE past 12 months has produced a number of new breed record prices for bulls and registered females sold at auction in Australia.

 $52,500 paid for Woonallee Messiah M170 sold by Baker Group, Woonallee, Millicent, SA to Lewis Farms, Alberta, Canada at Woonallee’s annual sale February 2018.

 $50,000 for Rupari Joiner d’Poll, bred by Greg and Linden Roberts Rupari Polled Blondes, Yarrawonga, Vic, and bought by Bob Andrews, Wangaratta and genetics dealer Agri-Gene, via a silent Helmsman auction on Facebook in March 2015.
 The price is believed to be a world record for a Blonde d’Aquitaine bull.

-$45,000 for Carinya Murdock, sold by John & Jacquie Amor, Carinya Stud, Dulacca QLD to the Chad families, Donrinda and Double C Studs, Dubbo, NSW – 2012 National Braford Sale, Gracemere.
+$50,000, set twice at the same sale for Carinya Yenda, sold by John & Jacquie Amor, Carinya Stud, Dulacca QLD to Russell and Donna Kenny, Harriett Valley, Gayndah; and Double C P124 Playboy sold by the a Chad families, Donrinda and Double C Studs, Dubbo, NSW to Daniel and Arlie Treloar, Rockhampton – both sold at the National Braford Sale, Gracemere QLD in September 2021.

 $40,000 for Rosewood Napoleon sold by Rosewood Stud to EJ & D Euston, Glastonbury QLD at the Charbray National Sale, Gracemere QLD September 2020.